Yipara logoYipara

 +

 Yes, some dog worms can infect humans (called zoonotic parasites).
-Roundworms (Toxocara) are the most common risk — their eggs can survive in soil for years and cause visceral or ocular larva migrans in humans, especially children.
-Hookworms can penetrate human skin and cause cutaneous larva migrans (itchy, red, winding rash).
+Roundworms (Toxocara) are the most common risk — their eggs can survive in soil for years and migrate to internal organs or eyes in humans, especially children.
+Hookworms can penetrate human skin and cause a skin rash (itchy, red, winding).
 Tapeworms are less commonly transmitted but possible if you accidentally ingest a flea.
 Always wash your hands thoroughly after cleaning up dog poop, wear gloves when gardening, and keep your dog on a regular deworming schedule.

 When should I worry about mucus in dog poop?